jbeich/platform_system_extras/simpleperf/doc/README.md

 As shown in the graph, half time is spent in RunFunction(), and half time is spent in SleepFunction().
 It includes both on cpu time and off cpu time.

+### App startup time profiling

+Sometimes we want to profile the startup time of an activity of an Android app.
+To support this, we added --app option in simpleperf record cmd. --app option sets the Android application package name we want to profile.
+If there is no process for the app, simpleperf record cmd will poll for the app process in a loop with interval of 1ms.
+So to profile app startup time, we can first start simpleperf record cmd with --app option, then start the activity we want to profile.
+Below is an example.

+    $ adb shell /data/local/tmp/simpleperf record -g \
+    --app com.example.simpleperf.simpleperfexamplepurejava --duration 1 \
+    -o /data/local/tmp/perf.data
+    # Start the activity manually or using `am` cmd.

+To make it convenient to use, app_profiler.py wraps the cmdlines with --startup_profiling option.
+Below is an example.

+    $ python app_profiler.py -p com.example.simpleperf.simpleperfexamplepurejava \
+      -a .MainActivity --arch arm64 -r "-g -e cpu-cycles:u --duration 1" \
+      --startup_profiling

 ## Answers to common issues